-a.
-A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

-b.
-Subject to standing order 27(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-28. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS

 - a.
+A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b.
+Subject to standing order 27(a), any two councillors may sign on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

+28. COMMUNICATING WITH UNITARY COUNCILLORS

-An invitation to attend a meeting of the Council shall be sent, together with the agenda, to ward councillor(s) of the District, County or Unitary Council representing the area of the Council. - b.
-Ward members for Stotfold shall be requested to report to the Council on any matters discussed at the District, County or Unitary Council that are relevant to Stotfold.
+- a.
+An invitation to attend a meeting of the Council shall be sent, together with the agenda, to ward councillor(s) of the Unitary Council representing the area of the Council. - b.
+Ward members for Stotfold shall be requested to report to the Council on any matters discussed at the Unitary Council that are relevant to Stotfold.
 They should be prepared to answer any questions of fact concerning such business put to them by councillors at the end of their repot, although such answers may be deferred to the next meeting if such information is not immediately available.
 These questions will be minuted.